tsubik/tsubik.github.io/_posts/2016-06-03-make-your-emberjs-web-app-more-progressive-part-1.md

 "Progressive Web Apps".
 It's not a new concept, but [the latest Google I/O conference][google-io-conference] shed new light on it and gather some extra technologies and libraries which could help you to make apps more "progressive".
 I want to show you how with a little effort you could start applying those concepts.
-This is the first part of the series in which I will show you some enhancements, you could pick up.
+This is the first part of the series in which I will present you some enhancements you could pick up.

 <!--more-->